 Some choose to purchase a portable vocal booth for their setup.
 Acoustic foam is another popular way to dampen the reverb/echo in your room.
 Or, if you want to swing for the fences, there are even full-room treatments available as well.
 And if you want to get real crazy you can even rent or buy a portable sound booth in any number of variations.
 The sky’s the limit and there are plenty of good, quality, professional options out there for people who want more for their recording environment than just the au-natural feel of home-sweet-home.

 I’m sure many of us have listened to what we anticipated would be a great podcast chock full of quality content, only to hear a dud because the recording quality & environment just missed the mark.
 With a little bit of forethought & perhaps, investment, you can keep that from happening to you.
 While there is a lot to be discussed on the topic, we know a blog isn’t interactive.
 But our team is just a call or email away to help you work through the specifics of your recording environment.
 We want to be a resource for you as you look into recording your professionally-sounding podcast.
 And we hope to hear from you!
 Until then, happy podcasting!

-As the Production Coordinator at Resonate Recordings, Jon leads the production team & ensures that all our podcasters have everything needed to release consistent high-quality episodes.
-Jon & his family are from West Palm Beach, Florida & now live in Simpsonville, KY.
+As the Operations Manager at Resonate Recordings, Jon leads the production team and ensures that all our podcasters have everything needed to release consistent high-quality episodes.
+Jon and his family are from West Palm Beach, Florida and now live in Simpsonville, KY.